-Stretch Factor

-The stretch factor is a value generated by the Warp algorithm in the software.
+- Stretch Factor The stretch factor is a value generated by the Warp algorithm in the software.
 When you record an audio file, the current sequence tempo will be embedded with it.
 This information is stored within the sample file when you save the project.
-When you warp an audio track region, the warping algorithm uses this sequence tempo and the current value in the BPM field to generate the stretch factor.

-Sustain

-This term describes the level of an envelope remaining constant after it has passed the attack and decay phases.
-Once reached, the sustain level is kept until the trigger is terminated.
+When you warp an audio track region, the warping algorithm uses this sequence tempo and the current value in the BPM field to generate the stretch factor. - Sustain This term describes the level of an envelope remaining constant after it has passed the attack and decay phases.
+Once reached, the sustain level is kept until the trigger is terminated. - Time-Stretch See Warp below. - Track A sequence on your MPC hardware can contain 128 MIDI tracks and 8 audio tracks.

-Time-Stretch

-See Warp below.